Overcome Procrastination with EFT-Tapping

 That part is not sabotaging you.

-When childhood trauma remains unresolved, these younger parts of you are easily activated.
+When childhood trauma remains unresolved, younger parts of you are easily activated.
 The nervous system cannot distinguish between the past and the present — it is reacting as though the threat is happening now.

 This is not laziness.